allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-01-what-i-learned-this-year.md

 [What language is this code written in and what does it do?](https://www.reddit.com/r/coding/comments/ysfe5/what_language_is_this_code_written_in_and_what/): A Reddit thread a pseudo-assembly language from Izzy's laptop in Digimon.

+[What's the difference between a console, a terminal, and a shell?](https://www.hanselman.com/blog/whats-the-difference-between-a-console-a-terminal-and-a-shell): The history behind the pedantic semantics.

 [Why All My Servers Have an 8GB Empty File](https://brianschrader.com/archive/why-all-my-servers-have-an-8gb-empty-file/): A simple hack to prevent full disc errors.

+[Why does man print “gimme gimme gimme” at 00:30?](https://unix.stackexchange.com/questions/405783/why-does-man-print-gimme-gimme-gimme-at-0030): The explination (and fix) for a timed based easter egg.

 [Write a letter to the future you](https://www.futureme.org/): I've been using this regularly for the past three years, and it's a great way to see how much you change each year.